First victim of 1921 Tulsa massacre of Black community is identified since graves found, mayor says - Local News 8

 Associated Press

-OKLAHOMA CITY (AP) — The mayor of Tulsa, Oklahoma, says a World War I veteran is the first person identified from graves filled with victims of the 1921 Tulsa massacre targeting the city’s Black community.
+OKLAHOMA CITY (AP) — The mayor of Tulsa, Oklahoma, says a World War I veteran is the first person identified from graves filled with victims of the 1921 Tulsa massacre of the city’s Black community.
 The remains of C.L.
-Daniel of Georgia were identified by Intermountain Forensics through DNA from descendants of Daniel’s brothers.
-The remains are among those exhumed during three searches for mass graves for victims of the massacre.
-As many as 300 Black people were killed; more than 1,200 homes, businesses, schools and churches were destroyed; and thousands were forced into internment camps overseen by the National Guard.
+Daniel of Georgia were identified through DNA from descendants of his brothers.
+White people killed as many as 300 Black people during the massacre.
+Daniel’s remains are among approximately 120 graves exhumed during three searches that began in 2020.
+Forensic analysis and DNA have been collected from about 30 sets of remains.
 The massacre began when a white mob, including some deputized by authorities, looted and burned Tulsa’s Greenwood District, also known as Black Wall Street.
+More than 1,200 homes, businesses, schools and churches were destroyed.